CDER Division of Drug Information

 - Produce FDA Drug Info Rounds, a series of videos for health care professionals.

-- Produce three podcast series: Drug Safety podcasts about emerging safety information, CDER SBIA Chronicles podcasts about drug marketing and regulation, Drug Information Soundcast in Clinical Oncology (D.I.S.C.O.) about new product approvals and emerging safety information for cancer treatments.
+- Produce four podcast series: Q&A with FDA about the top inquiries received by FDA, Drug Safety podcasts about emerging safety information, CDER SBIA Chronicles podcasts about drug marketing and regulation, Drug Information Soundcast in Clinical Oncology (D.I.S.C.O.) about new product approvals and emerging safety information for cancer treatments.

 - Educate audiences through the CDERLearn program.
 Delivering Division of Drug Information Webinars for health care professionals and students.
 Both programs offer continuing education credit for nurses, nurse practitioners, pharmacists, pharmacy technicians, physicians, and physician assistants.